 - Kidney disease

-Keeping your child's blood sugar level close to normal most of the time can dramatically reduce the risk of these complications.
+Keeping your child's blood sugar level close to the standard range most of the time can dramatically reduce the risk of these complications.
+You can help your child prevent diabetes complications by:

 - Eat healthy foods.
 Offer your child foods low in fat and calories.
 Focus on fruits, vegetables and whole grains.
 Strive for variety to prevent boredom.